La Torre-La Janera megalithic site

-La Torre-La Janera megalithic site is located in the municipalities of Ayamonte and Villablanca in the province of Huelva, Andalusia.
-It was discovered when in 2018 a farmer intended to prepare the land to cultivate avocados and in view of the archaeological potential of the site the local council demanded a survey to be made.
+The La Torre-La Janera megalithic site is located in the municipalities of Ayamonte and Villablanca in the province of Huelva, Andalusia.
+It was discovered in 2018 when a farmer intended to prepare the land to cultivate avocados and in view of the archaeological potential of the site the local council demanded a survey to be made.
 It is considered to be one of the largest megalithic site in Europe with over 500 standing stones.

 Location

-The site is he municipalities of Ayamonte and Villablanca at about 2.5 km to the west of the Guadiana river and some fifteen km from the Atlantic in the south.
-It was built though near the coastline as some 6000 to 4000 years ago, the sea level was two meters higher.
+The site is in the municipalities of Ayamonte and Villablanca at about 2.5 km to the west of the Guadiana River and some fifteen km from the Atlantic Ocean in the south.
+It was built though near the coastline as some 6,000 to 4,000 years ago, the sea level was two meters higher.
 The megaliths are in about 90 hectares that are part of a 600 hectare large rural estate.